-Work as a Teaching Assistant
+Teaching English in France as a Teaching Assistant

-The requirements for the job are the completion of a major or minor in French or three semesters of French and two letters of recommendation.
-You also must be a U.S. citizen and no more than 29 years of age.
+Among the requirements for the job are the completion of a major or minor in French or three semesters of French and two letters of recommendation.
+You also must be a U.S. citizen aged from 20 to no more than 35 years of age.
 Experience with TEFL and ESL is an edge to demonstrate your training and experience in the classroom, as the website describes in detail.
 You will a stipend of €790 (net/month).

 Dont expect everything to be planned for you.
 You may have to wait a long time to even hear if you are accepted.
-I applied in February and didnt receive the acceptance letter until July to start the job in October.
+I applied in January and didnt receive the acceptance letter until April to start the job in October.

 Finally, the location of your school and your responsibilities are not up to you.
 The French Ministry of Education hires for schools throughout France, so you may not get your first choice.
 Also, because the English assistant position is a fairly new one, there seems to be a lot of uncertainty about what the English assistants role really is within the school.
 For example, I rarely had the opportunity to teach, and, when I did, it was always with the primary English teacher by my side.
 Some of my friends, on the other hand, were solely responsible for their classes.

-See Susan Griffith's article on Teaching English in Europe for a more detailed discussion, links and advice on teaching English in France.
+More more opportunities, see Susan Griffith's article on Teaching English in Europe for a more detailed discussion, links and advice on teaching English in France.